+1.- National Context

-Project / Programme Background and Context: 1.- National Context of the COVID-19 pandemic and hurricanes Eta and lota that showed that the 14 8% of the Honduran population lived on less than \$ 1.90 per day.
+According to the World Bank (WB), Honduras faces high levels of poverty and inequality, according to international estimates for the last available year (2019), before the impact of the COVID-19 pandemic and hurricanes Eta and lota that showed that the 14 8% of the Honduran population lived on less than \$ 1.90 per day.
 In addition, almost half of the population (4.8 million people) lived on less than \$ 5.50 a day, constituting the second highest poverty rate in Latin America, with the possibility that these rates will rise in the next years.